Last will and testament

 Reasonable fees mean that our probate attorneys will charge a flat fee for services when possible.
 We will not charge a large percentage of the estate.

-Yes.
-While trusts do not go through probate court, other assets do.
+No, a trust does not go through probate court, but other assets do.

-Meanwhile, people might think that since their parent had a trust, an attorney is not necessary.
-But there are a lot of rules that must follow Utah code that tell a trustee what they have to do.
-For instance, they must send a copy of the trust to all beneficiaries.
+People might think that since their parent had a trust, an attorney is not necessary, but there are rules and Utah codes that tell a trustee what they have to do, like send a copy of the trust to all beneficiaries.
+This is just one of many, many, steps to follow.
 Too often, the trustee in charge ends up getting in a bind.
-If it is a charity that is a beneficiary, there can be even more disagreement.
 Having a skilled lawyer familiar with wills, trusts, and probate cases is always important following the passing of a family member.

 froerer and miles logo